This post was originally published on performancemarketer.com by Derek Miller

 With all the research completed and whitepaper started, you can begin creating an infographic on the same topic.
-The information, data, and content of the whitepaper provides context and a framework for your infographic.
+The information, data, and content of the whitepaper provide context and a framework for your infographic.
 This eliminates a lot of the work that is involved with researching the infographic topic.

 You don’t need to finish step 3 before starting step 4.
-But you should definitely wait until you have the first draft of the whitepaper copy.
+But you should definitely wait until you have the first draft of the white paper copy.
 To ensure that the two pieces of content are relatively consistent.

 Creating an infographic on the same topic of the whitepaper is a great way to recycle subject matter and stretch the ROI.
 We have a team of designers in our community who specialize in infographic creation, so our ability to create amazing infographics is streamlined.
 If you don’t have designers on hand that you’ve used in the past, you may want to hire a company like CopyPress or utilize a creative marketplace to find and vet infographic designers.

 Infographics are still a valuable asset for content marketers.
-There are some bad infographics on the internet, but if you’re able to devote the time and resources to creating a good one, you can see amazing results with strategic outreach and user engagement.
+There are some bad infographics on the internet, but if you’re able to devote the time and resources to create a good one, you can see amazing results with strategic outreach and user engagement.
 For this strategy, we use the infographic in our outreach to drive links and downloads to our whitepaper.

 Step 6: Host a Webinar